MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 $$N_{\text{optimal}}\approx\frac{\pi}{4}\sqrt{\frac{N}{M}}$$

-Continuing to iterate past that number starts reducing that probability until we reach nearly-zero success probability on iteration $2 N_{\text{optimal}}$.
-After that, the probability grows again and util $3 N_{\text{optimal}}$ and so on.
+Continuing to iterate past that number starts reducing that probability until you reach nearly-zero success probability on iteration $2 N_{\text{optimal}}$.
+After that, the probability grows again until $3 N_{\text{optimal}}$, and so on.

 In practical applications, you don't usually know how many solutions your problem has before you solve it.
 An efficient strategy to handle this issue is to "guess" the number of solutions $M$ by progressively increasing the guess in powers of two (i.e. $1, 2, 4, 8, 16, ..., 2^n$).
-One of these guesses will be sufficiently close that the algorithm will still find the solution with an average number of iterations around $\sqrt{\frac{N}{M}}$.
+One of these guesses will be close enough that the algorithm will still find the solution with an average number of iterations around $\sqrt{\frac{N}{M}}$.

 ### Complete Grover's operation